Krixtalx/Krixtalx.github.io/_posts/2023-08-19-the-journey-to-vulkan-goals.md

 Visual Studio.
 That's it.
 There's others alternatives like *CLion* or *10XEditor*, but neither of them are free or offers a huge advantage over VS.

-On the other hand, one thing that will differ from my previous project is the build system I'm gonna use.
+~~On the other hand, one thing that will differ from my previous project is the build system I'm gonna use.
 Instead of Visual Studio native system, I will use *Cmake*.
-I have never understood it (I find Visual Studio system simplier), but practically everyone in the industry uses it, so i'll give it a try in a bigger project.
+I have never understood it (I find Visual Studio system simplier), but practically everyone in the industry uses it, so i'll give it a try in a bigger project.~~

+I desist on trying to use Cmake, a day trying to make it work and I'm just where i started.
+Instead of taking a *cmakelist* from somewhere, I will keep with Visual Studio solutions system for now.

 ## Learning resources